-CONGRATULATIONS 2014 VOLS!
-WE KNOW YOU ARE WELL PREPARED FOR YOUR ADVENTURE AND LOOK FORWARD TO HEAR OF ALL OF YOUR GOOD WORK AND GREAT TIMES!!
+WELCOME HOME SUMMER 2014 VOLS!
+WE ARE LOOKING FORWARD TO HEARING ABOUT YOUR GOOD WORK AND GREAT TIMES!!

 PROSPECTIVE VOLUNTEERS FOR SUMMER 2015, RECRUITING BEGINS IN SEPTEMBER - CLICK HERE TO RECEIVE MORE INFORMATION

 You have come to the right place!
-Amigos de las Américas (AMIGOS) is an international, not-for-profit organization with more than 30 chapters across the United States that provides unparalleled leadership and community service opportunities for young people while concurrently contributing to the well-being of hundreds of communities throughout the Americas.
+Amigos de las Américas (AMIGOS) is an international, not-for-profit organization with more than 25 chapters across the United States that provide unparalleled leadership and community service opportunities for young people while concurrently contributing to the well-being of hundreds of communities throughout the Americas.

 AMIGOS gives young people an extraordinary opportunity to rise to the challenge of independently managing great responsibility within multicultural settings.
 Extensive training programs teach youth valuable skills, such as how to build effective teams to foster sustainable community improvements.

 Every year our volunteers spend six to eight weeks in a host country working on different public service projects.
-This coming summer, we anticipate that our volunteers will live and work in the Costa Rica, Dominican Republic, Ecuador, Honduras, Mexico, Nicaragua, Panama and Paraguay ( View current/upcoming project list).
-Throughout the school year, the Peninsula Chapter prepares its members for their Latin America experiences through training in cross-cultural sensitivity, networking, technical skills, personal health & safety, and the culture of Latin America.
+View the country/project list for next summer.
+During the school year, the Peninsula Chapter prepares its members for their Latin America experiences through training in cross-cultural sensitivity, networking, technical skills, personal health & safety, and the culture of Latin America.
 In June, our chapter volunteers travel to their assigned countries.
-Once in country, they join with volunteers from other chapters throughout the United States.
+Once in country, they join with volunteers from other chapters throughout the United States and Latin America.
 Volunteers are then placed, in partnerships of two to four, in rural or semi-rural communities to live for the summer.
 Please visit the AMIGOS International Office website for additional information about specific projects.